 We define local as products that are grown and produced within the state of Virginia or within 250 miles of Blacksburg, Virginia, as well as items that are third party certified including organic and fair trade items.
 This definition is adapted from the Association for the Advancement of Sustainability in Higher Education's (AASHE) standard.

-In the 2014-15 school year, Virginia Tech Dining Services designated 13% of our total food and beverage budget towards local food and beverage purchases as set forth by the definition above
+In 20165-2016, Virginia Tech Dining Services designated 13% of our total food and beverage budget towards local and sustainable foods.

 Local Food Highlights

 Direct Trade Coffee: Dining Services’ coffee shop, Deet’s Place at Dietrick Hall, purchases direct-trade coffee from a sustainable plantation in Nicaragua, which Dining Services’ leaders have visited.

 Sustainable Seafood: West End Market at Cochrane Hall features fresh fish every day that meets the standards of Monterey Bay Seafood Watch’s "Best Choice " or "Good Alternative," in order to protect our waterways and fish populations.